Proto Labs (NYSE:PRLB) Issues Q2 2022 Earnings Guidance

 Proto Labs (NYSE:PRLB – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.35-$0.43 for the period, compared to the consensus earnings per share estimate of $0.38.
+The company provided earnings per share (EPS) guidance of $0.35-$0.43 for the period, compared to the consensus estimate of $0.38.
 The company issued revenue guidance of $123.00 million-$131.00 million, compared to the consensus revenue estimate of $127.58 million.

-PRLB has been the topic of a number of research analyst reports.
-Craig Hallum lowered their target price on Proto Labs from $56.00 to $50.00 in a report on Monday.
-Zacks Investment Research raised shares of Proto Labs from a sell rating to a hold rating in a research note on Wednesday, March 2nd.
-Finally, StockNews.com initiated coverage on shares of Proto Labs in a research note on Thursday, March 31st.
-They set a hold rating on the stock.
-Five equities research analysts have rated the stock with a hold rating, According to MarketBeat, Proto Labs presently has a consensus rating of Hold and a consensus price target of $54.50.
+Proto Labs (NYSE:PRLB – Get Rating) last issued its quarterly earnings data on Friday, May 6th.
+The industrial products company reported $0.38 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.28 by $0.10.
+Proto Labs had a return on equity of 4.19% and a net margin of 7.01%.
+The firm had revenue of $124.20 million during the quarter, compared to the consensus estimate of $122.03 million.
+During the same period in the previous year, the firm posted $0.13 EPS.
+The company’s quarterly revenue was up 7.0% compared to the same quarter last year.
+As a group, equities research analysts expect that Proto Labs will post 0.51 earnings per share for the current fiscal year.

 A number of large investors have recently modified their holdings of PRLB.
-Millennium Management LLC raised its holdings in shares of Proto Labs by 26.5% during the fourth quarter.
-Millennium Management LLC now owns 156,939 shares of the industrial products company’s stock worth $8,059,000 after acquiring an additional 32,847 shares during the period.
-Parametric Portfolio Associates LLC increased its stake in Proto Labs by 23.5% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 82,727 shares of the industrial products company’s stock worth $4,248,000 after acquiring an additional 15,723 shares during the period.
-Legal & General Group Plc lifted its position in shares of Proto Labs by 2.4% during the 4th quarter.
-Legal & General Group Plc now owns 81,892 shares of the industrial products company’s stock valued at $4,205,000 after acquiring an additional 1,903 shares during the period.
-Thrivent Financial for Lutherans grew its holdings in shares of Proto Labs by 159.0% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 58,120 shares of the industrial products company’s stock worth $2,985,000 after purchasing an additional 35,681 shares in the last quarter.
-Finally, Barclays PLC increased its position in shares of Proto Labs by 47.9% in the fourth quarter.
-Barclays PLC now owns 42,271 shares of the industrial products company’s stock worth $2,170,000 after purchasing an additional 13,685 shares during the period.
+Public Employees Retirement System of Ohio grew its holdings in shares of Proto Labs by 42.2% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 795 shares of the industrial products company’s stock worth $41,000 after purchasing an additional 236 shares during the period.
+California State Teachers Retirement System lifted its position in Proto Labs by 2.6% during the fourth quarter.
+California State Teachers Retirement System now owns 38,655 shares of the industrial products company’s stock valued at $1,985,000 after buying an additional 974 shares in the last quarter.
+State of Tennessee Treasury Department lifted its position in Proto Labs by 7.4% during the fourth quarter.
+State of Tennessee Treasury Department now owns 14,464 shares of the industrial products company’s stock valued at $743,000 after buying an additional 998 shares in the last quarter.
+Legal & General Group Plc lifted its position in Proto Labs by 2.4% during the fourth quarter.
+Legal & General Group Plc now owns 81,892 shares of the industrial products company’s stock valued at $4,205,000 after buying an additional 1,903 shares in the last quarter.
+Finally, Gabelli Funds LLC lifted its position in Proto Labs by 17.2% during the first quarter.
+Gabelli Funds LLC now owns 16,759 shares of the industrial products company’s stock valued at $887,000 after buying an additional 2,459 shares in the last quarter.
 93.35% of the stock is currently owned by hedge funds and other institutional investors.

 About Proto Labs (Get Rating)